Behavioral marketing is one of the most effective ways to increase the number of customers who buy your products or services.

 Leveraging consumer data can significantly impact your business—according to McKinsey, it can boost sales growth by 85% and gross margins by over 25%.

 For example, suppose a customer regularly visits your website every Tuesday at 8:00 AM.
-In that case, you can anticipate their behavior and send a reminder email on Monday night about a promotion scheduled for the next day, encouraging their return.
+In that case, you can anticipate their behavior and send a reminder email about a promotion scheduled for the next day on Monday night, encouraging their return.

 Take a real-life example: Zuji, an international travel site, uses customers’ past searches and behavior to offer personalized offers.Zuji personalized flight offers